-Exposure to solvents and benzene has a strong association with pancreatic ductal adenocarcinoma
+Exposure to industrial solvents has a strong association with pancreatic ductal adenocarcinoma

 Over 64,000 people receive a pancreatic cancer diagnosis every year in the United States.
 The prognosis of this malignant disease is grim, as 42% of patients with localized pancreatic cancer and 11% of those with metastatic pancreatic cancer will live for five years or longer.